This new EMF meter is called the Cornet ED78S.

 I wouldn’t go that far but the ED78S is a great little package.

-Here warts and all is what I can say about it.
+Here warts and all is my review.

 The Technical Specifications of The Cornet ED78S EMF Meter